Hurley Lock: Thames Path

 The Thames Path remains on the Berkshire side and deviates away from the river to the village of Aston, Berkshire, before returning and continuing to Hambledon Lock.

 Kayaking

 Hurley is an active freestyle kayaking centre because of the favourable size and shape of the wave.
 The gates – those which are open – generate a standing wave.
 Hurley also hosts an annual rodeo competition, the Hurley Classic.

 Access

 Two paths, one on either side of the car park, lead to the river and kayakers can put-in on a flat stretch immediately as they arrive at the river, from the car park side.
-To reach the wave they must paddle upstream (left) and the weir will appear on the right.
-The first weir should be ignored, as it is un-runnable.
+To reach the wave, they must paddle upstream (left) and the weir will appear on the right.
+The first weir should be ignored, as it is unrunnable.
 Hurley Weir's steps can be run, but will wear the hull of a kayak, and so is advisable to get out at the island where the weir steps, start and put in at the shingle "beach" below.